New methods to bound the critical probability in fractal percolation: Lower bounds for

 \textbf{Proof} Let $\varepsilon >0$ and suppose $p = p_c(M)-\varepsilon$.
 Then by Lemma \ref{lemma_convergence}, there exists an $N$ such that $\pi_n(p) < p_c^{site}$ for all $n\geq N$.
 Therefore, $p_c^n(M) > p$ for all $n\geq N$. $\Box$\\

-The theory developed so far gives us an algorithmic tool to calculate an increasing and converging sequence of lower bounds for $p_c(M)$.
-Still, it is not so easy to actually obtain sharp bounds.
-For example, a little thought gives
+The theory developed so far gives in principle an algorithmic way to calculate an increasing and converging sequence of lower bounds for $p_c(M)$: compute the polynomial $\pi_n(p)$ and solve $\pi_n(p) = p_c^{site}$.
+Since $p_c^{site}$ is not known exactly, we replace it in our calculations by the lower bound of van den Berg and Ermakov.
+This leads to lower bounds $\tilde p_c^n$ for $p_c$ that are smaller than $p_c^n$, but they still converge to $p_c$ (the proof of Proposition \ref{proposition_convergence} still works). \begin{example} \emph{For $M=2$ and $M=3$ we find